-Since the opening of Lupton Stadium, the Purple and White have been very successful as the Frogs have enjoyed 20 or more home triumphs in seven of eight seasons on their home turf, including a school record 28 victories during the 2008 campaign.
-The Frogs captured their third consecutive Mountain West Conference Tournament Championships on their home field on May 24th with a 15-2 victory over the University of New Mexico.
-During its history at Lupton Stadium, the Frogs have recorded a record of 187-57 (.766 winning percentage) and have posted winning marks of 24 or more games in three of the last four campaigns, including 26 during the 2010 campaign that ended at the College World Series in Omaha, Neb.
+Since the opening of Lupton Stadium, the Purple and White have been very successful as the Frogs have enjoyed 20 or more home triumphs in 12 of 14 seasons on their home turf, including a school record 33 victories during the 2015 campaign.
+The Frogs have posted a record of 334-111 (.751 winning percentage) and have collected 23 or more wins in nine of the last 10 campaigns.
+The 2015 season marked TCU's best home-winning percentage ever at the stadium (33-4, .891).

 The baseball stadium was named after Charlie and Marie Lupton in recognition of a $2-million gift from the Brown-Lupton Foundation, which was founded in 1944 by business partners T.J.
 "Tom" Brown and Charles A. Lupton.
 The business leaders owned the Fort Worth Coca-Cola Bottling franchise and other bottling plants in both Texas as well as California.